 - Peace and development

-This project seeks to refine the current understanding of how to adequately address the climate change and security nexus in different societal contexts.
+This project seeks to refine the current understanding of how to adequately address climate-related security risks in different societal contexts.